MCP tools

 - “Export the filtered data from the ‘Q1 Goals’ view for analysis”

-- “Comment on the meeting notes to clarify the action item deadlines”
+- “Leave a note on the meeting notes about the action items”

-- “List comments on the project requirements section”
+- “Show me the comments on the Requirements section”

 - “Get all feedback comments from last week’s review”